titaniummachine1/BoltAssist/README.md

 ## Prerequisites

-- **Android Studio**: version 2022.2.1 (Flamingo) or newer.
-The project uses the Android Gradle Plugin `7.4.0` and Kotlin `1.7.0`.
+- **Android Studio**: version 2024.1 (Koala) or newer.
+The project uses the Android Gradle Plugin `8.2.1` and Kotlin `1.9.22`.
-- **Android SDK**: API level 33 installed.
-The module targets SDK 33 and requires a minimum SDK level of 30.
+- **Android SDK**: API level 34 installed.
+The module targets SDK 34 and requires a minimum SDK level of 30.
 - Ensure `sdk.dir` is defined in a `local.properties` file or set the `ANDROID_HOME` environment variable so Gradle can locate your Android SDK.

 ## Building from the command line